georgrybski/book-management-service/README.md

 [English](README.md) | [Português](README.pt-br.md)

-# User and Address Management Service
+# Book Management Service

-This microservice, built with Spring Boot, is responsible for managing users and addresses.
-The service provides a REST API that enables the retrieval, creation, updating, and deletion of user and address entities.
+This is a microservice developed as part of a programming school activity to familiarize with microservices.
+It is a simple service for managing books, providing basic CRUD (Create, Read, Update, Delete) operations over the book data.

 ## Installation